At 50, Amtrak could get the transformational makeover it needs

 As we approach the 50th anniversary of Amtrak’s creation on May 1, President Joe Biden — our most famous Amtrak rider — is proposing an $80 billion infusion in railroads.
 The results could be transformational for Amtrak, which has appeared on life support for much of its existence.

-The extra funding would allow for as many as 30 additional routes, including returning passenger trains to Las Vegas, Phoenix and Nashville, as well as connecting Cleveland with Columbus and Cincinnati.
+The extra funding would allow for as many as 30 additional routes, including returning passenger trains to Las Vegas, Phoenix and Nashville, Tennessee, as well as connecting Cleveland with Cincinnati and Columbus, Ohio.
 It would fund improvements on the higher-speed Northeast Corridor.

 Other forms of transportation aren’t shortchanged.
 Biden’s infrastructure plan would spend $174 billion for electric vehicles, $115 billion for highways and bridges, $85 billion for transit and $25 billion for airports.